Solving the Lost YubiKey problem with WebAuthn PRF & Shamir’s Secret Sharing

 WebAuthn PRF: The extension prompts the user to insert their YubiKey and calls

-- The YubiKey returns a PRF output (deterministic key bound to the hardware).
+navigator.credentials.createwith the PRF extension enabled.
+A random salt is transmitted to the authenticator to serve as the input for the PRF extension.
+The YubiKey returns a PRF output (deterministic key bound to the hardware). -

 -

-Backup (SSS): The extension takes the Master Key (unencrypted) and mathematically splits it into shares using SSS with threshold (e.g., 2-of-3):
+Backup: The extension takes the unencrypted Master Key and mathematically splits it into shares using SSS with threshold (e.g., 2-of-3).
+The shares are distributed across independent storage locations to prevent single points of failure.
+This distribution strategy balances availability (easy recovery) with security (preventing unauthorized reconstruction).

 -